Using Tailwind CSS

 .

-Maizzle can rewrite your padding
+Maizzle can automatically rewrite your padding

 , margin